IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Alibi: asleep (lie), probably doing some assassins creed shit
 Macaw: unknowing accomplice (how), corrupt, soft/optimistic on kevara
 - Alibi: working late in the office (lie), can't say he was actually overseeing at the riots
+- Gandras saw Kingfisher at the riot, but Macaw can't say
 Vulture:
 - Was the most vocally opposed to gyrfalcon - thought they were further entangling Avizallo with outside world, had upstart ideas about restructuring ownership of saltwood groves
 	- Was opposed to them starting from the grading of manuscripts (disliked political opinions in the essays)
-- Alibi:
+- Alibi: refuse to talk to outsiders? but he was working late in the office, did not see Macaw
 Kingfisher: trying to insert her own choice as gyrfalcon's successor? trying to route macaw
-- Has purchased a suite of automata for herself
 - Alibi: was at the site of the riot (conferring with Giltstern earlier).
 Lie and say she had left by the riot?
+- Has purchased a suite of automata for her personal protection
+- make her look involved with the conspiracy / any attacking monsters
+- Trying to insert her own choice as gyrfalcon's successor - possibly passing old/upcoming exam questions to her protege
+	- Sabra Dol? or a stonecutter?

 # Secret and Clues